Photo: Jenn Mazza

 “My two years with Milwaukee Ballet II gave me the performance experience that I needed in order to pave my own way as a professional dancer and as an artist.”
 Julie Marie Niekrasz, Ballet Memphis

 The Milwaukee Ballet II program is meant to offer young dancers a way to become well-rounded citizens, not merely well-trained dancers.
 With the myriad of opportunities to perform, educate and continue training, dancers learn about many aspects of the professional dance world.
 The emphasis on personal growth and education is vitally important to the program and Milwaukee Ballet II dancers are given the chance to see as much dance as possible throughout the year with field trips around Milwaukee and in Chicago.
-Milwaukee Ballet II dancers work with the Director of Education to create and participate in educational workshops for schools and with other arts organizations such as the Milwaukee Art Museum, the Betty Brinn Children’s Museum and the Milwaukee Public Libraries.
-Nearly all of the education programs utilize the Milwaukee Ballet II dancers so that people see first hand the dancers in action as they learn about the art form of ballet.
-With the help of the Milwaukee Ballet II dancers, the education department has expanded its reach into the community to 30,000 people each year.
+Milwaukee Ballet II dancers work with the director of community outreach to create and participate in educational workshops for schools and with other arts organizations such as the Milwaukee Art Museum, the Betty Brinn Children’s Museum and the Milwaukee Public Libraries.
+Nearly all of the community outreach programs utilize the Milwaukee Ballet II dancers so that people see first hand the dancers in action as they learn about the art form of ballet.
+With the help of the Milwaukee Ballet II dancers, the community outreach department has expanded its reach into the community to 30,000 people each year.

 "The second company comes to feel like your second family, encouraging one another to grow technically and artistically.
 As an MBII you learn to expect the unexpected as you tour from school to school, and through these experiences you develop a strong camraderie with your fellow dancers.
 Over the course of two years I grew a tremendous amount, with the MBII faculty by my side pushing me to reach my maximum potential."
 Julie Ann Miller, Pre-Med Student